-- Add the constraint in the Editable Constraints Grid or open the Set Multicycle Constraint dialog box using one of the following methods: - From the Timing Constraints Editor, choose Constraint > MultiCycle. - Click the icon. - From the Constraints Browser, choose Multicycle. - Right-click the Multicycle option in the Constraint Browser and select Add Multicycle Path Constraint.
+- 1. Add the constraint in the Editable Constraints Grid or open the Set Multicycle Constraint dialog box using one of the following methods: - From the Timing Constraints Editor, choose Constraint > MultiCycle. - Click the ticon. - Right-click the Multicycle option in the Constraint Browser and select Add Multicycle Path Constraint.